Authentication and Access

 Authorize a request

-All API requests against the RESTful API endpoints must be made over HTTPS.
-When making a request, set the access token in the Authorization header of the request with the token type, and access token or access token variable.
+API requests against the RESTful API endpoints must be made over HTTPS.
+When making a request to an endpoint other than /oauth/token, set the access token in the Authorization header of the request with the token type, and access token or access token variable.
 For example:

 Authorization: Bearer Token {ACCESS_TOKEN or ACCESS_TOKEN_VARIABLE}